pegasystems/constellation-ui-gallery/README.md

 ### Publish to a Pega Platform

-Install the 'keys' folder provided by the Custom DX Component builder package and edit the tasks.config.json file with your rulesetName, rulesetVersion, server URL, clientID, user and password
+Install the 'keys' folder provided by the Constellation DX Component builder package and edit the tasks.config.json file with your rulesetName, rulesetVersion, server URL, clientID, user and password

 ```
 npm run authenticate